sentanilesh007/dash_no_internet_screen/README.md

 import 'package:dash_no_internet_screen/dash_no_internet_screen.dart';
 ```
 ### 4. Use it
-Sample app demonstrates how simple the usage of the library actually is.
+[Sample](https://github.com/sentanilesh007/dash_no_internet_screen) app demonstrates how simple the usage of the library actually is.

+Using `DashNoInterNetScreen` in your project is super simple .

+You just need to **wrap your screen with `DashNoInterNetScreen`**, and it will automatically handle the internet connectivity state for you.

+---

 ## Basic usage